 There are two battery select switches on a dual engine boat and three battery select switches on a triple engine boat.
 One battery select switch is designated for each engine, with the DC powered accessories operating from the same switch as the starboard engine.
 In normal use, select position "1" on the starboard switch and position "2" on the port switch so that the battery banks will charge simultaneously when the engines are running.
-If the boat has triple engines, the center switch may be set in position "1" or in position "2" unless the boat is equipped with HelmMaster in which case the center switch should be set in position "1".
+If the boat has triple engines, the center switch may be set in position "1" or in position "2".
 The fifth battery forward in the boat receives charge from an engine isolator lead (from the center engine on a triple, and the port engine on a dual).
 For emergency situations when neither battery bank alone will start the engines, select position "1 + 2" on each switch.
 Return the switches to normal operation settings after starting the engines.
+See "Battery Wiring With Select Switches (Dual Engines)" on page 8-42 and "Battery Wiring w/Select Switches (Triple Engines)" on page 8-43 for battery wiring diagrams.

-Never turn the battery select switch to the "off" position with an engine (including generators) running as this could damage the engine charging system or the generator control panel.
+Never turn the battery select switch to the "off" position with an engine (including generator) running as this could damage the engine charging system or the diesel generator's control panel.

-BILGE PUMP/FLOAT SWITCH
+BILGE PUMP WITH FLOAT SWITCH

 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
 The float switch will enable the pump to come on automatically if a significant amount of water accumulates in the bilge.
 The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
-The bilge pumps are equipped with switches at the helm.
-When a switch is in the "on" position the pump will run continuously.
+The bilge pumps are also equipped with switches at the helm.
+When a switch is in the "on" position, the pump will run continuously.
 The pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
 When a switch is in the "off" position, the pump is off unless activated by the float switch.